yggdrasilradio/rpilights/README.md

 ![](misc/title.jpg)

-Software for a 16x32 LED display such as the one in [this video](https://www.youtube.com/watch?v=XgLVOO9Eu0).
+Software for a 16x32 LED display such as the one shown above, and in [this video](https://www.youtube.com/watch?v=XgLVOO9Eu0).

 ### Hardware